Museo Carmen Funes

 Museo Municipal Carmen Funes, or, the Carmen Funes Municipal Museum, is a museum of paleontology in Plaza Huincul, Neuquén Province, Argentina.
 It is best known for its collection of dinosaur fossils, including the only specimen of the largest recorded dinosaur remains, Argentinosaurus huinculensis, and the only known sauropod embryos, which were discovered at a huge nesting site in Auca Mahuida, Patagonia.
 Its standard abbreviation is MCF-PVPH, or just PVPH to denote the paleontological collection.

 Overview

-The founder and director of the museum is the Argentine paleontologist Rodolfo Coria.
-The museum has an exhibition area, workshops for preparing fossils, and stores.
-Field work, often in cooperation with American museums, continues in fossil-rich Patagonia.
+The museum's founder and director is Rodolfo Coria.
+It has an exhibition area, workshops for preparing fossils, and stores.
+Fieldwork, often in cooperation with American museums, continues in fossil-rich Patagonia.
 The museum's collections include 11 holotype specimens.